Linfield College Consumer Information Index

 - Student-Right-to-Know Transfer out rates

 Although students do transfer from Linfield to other institutions, Linfield's mission is to serve students who are completing their degrees and certificates at Linfield.
-Consequently, transfer-out rates are not calculated (nor are they required by federal regulation).
+Consequently, transfer-out rates are not calculated (nor are they required to be calculated by federal regulation).

 - Student-Right-to-Know Graduation rates for student receiving athletically related aid